What is a sales funnel? Key stages, examples, and how to build one

 If both teams work on understanding and optimising the funnel, it can foster a collaborative spirit instead of a competitive one.
 After all, the teams ultimately share a common goal – driving more sales.

-By having a clear understanding of the sales funnel, the teams can work together to identify problems, produce better processes and collateral, and tailor strategies to resonate with the customers at every stage.
+By clearly understanding the sales funnel, your sales reps and marketers can collaborate to identify problems, produce better processes and collateral, and tailor strategies that resonate with customers at every stage.

 Conversion Rate Optimisation (CRO)